 In the center of the gate, hangs a giant red chouchin (a paper lantern stretched over a bamboo, wood or metal frame), that is 4 meters tall and about 3.4 meters wide, weighing in at an impressive 670kg (1480lb)!
 The current lantern was donated by Matsushita Electric Industrial Co (Now called Panasonic), to the temple in 2003, to mark the 400th anniversary of the start of the Edo Period.

 Sensoji Temple and Nakamise shopping street

-As you approach Sensoji, you’ll walk down a 200 meter long shopping street called Nakamise that will lead you to the second temple gate, Hozomon.
-These histortical shops sell a range of Japanese souvenirs such as folding fans, yukata, and omiyage (food that is gifted to friends, family and coworkers) and some less traditional souveiners such as fridge magnets, and key chains.
+As you approach Sensoji, you’ll walk down a 200-meter long shopping street called Nakamise that will lead you to the second temple gate, Hozomon.
+These historical shops sell a range of Japanese souvenirs such as folding fans, yukata, and omiyage (food that is gifted to friends, family, and coworkers) and some less traditional souvenirs such as fridge magnets, and keychains.
 Beyond the hozomon gate, is Sensoji’s main hall, pagoda, and slightly off to the left is the Asakusa Shrine.

 Dempoin Temple is located next to Sensoji temple.
 Sadly the temple has been closed off to the public, so you can only view it from behind a gate.
 But the temple and it’s gardens are still worth the view.

 Shin-Nakamise Shopping Street is located next to Sensoji temple.
 Running perpendicular from Nakamise Shopping Street, this street contains a range of shops, restaurants, and arcades.